The winners are announced!

-In first place, we have Lizzie and Micah from Nowra Christian College in NSW.
-Studying year 7 last year, Lizzie and Micah completed a storymap called ‘Using spatial technology to optimise nest box placement’.
+In first place, we have Elizabeth Peabody and Micah Edwards from Nowra Christian School in NSW.
+Studying year 7 last year, Elizabeth and Micah completed a storymap called ‘Using spatial technology to optimise nest box placement’.
 The judges felt that they cleverly used the data they had collected, wielding geospatial tools and geospatial information very well to outline their problem, analyse it and come to a conclusion.
 You can find their winning entry here.

-Lizzie, Micah and their supervising teacher will be flown to Melbourne for the APSEA Gala Dinner to showcase their work to the industry and to see how geospatial tools can be used in the real world.
+Elizabeth, Micah and their supervising teacher Leah Arthur were flown to Melbourne for the APSEA Gala Dinner to receive an award, discuss their work with industry representatives, and to see how geospatial tools can be used in the real world.

-First prize also nets Lizzie and Micah $1000 cash, while Bede and Tom receive $500 cash.
+First prize also nets Elizabeth and Micah $1,000 cash.

 The 2019 competition is coming soon